 - 1. Large Number of Sellers and Buyers: The size of sellers and buyers is large in monopolistic competition.
 Each firm follows the independent price policy.
 The buyers do not have perfect knowledge about all the products, their qualities and prices. - 2.
 Differentiated Products: Under monopolistic competition, the products of sellers are different in many respects, like difference in brand, shape, colour, style, trademarks, durability, and quality.
 Therefore, buyers can easily differentiate among the available products in more than one way.
 However, under monopolistic competition, products are close substitutes of each other. - 3.
 Free Entry and Exit: Under monopolistic competition, there are no restrictions imposed on firm for their entry and exit from the market.
-This is the same condition as prevailing under perfect competition. - 4.
-Restricted Mobility of Factors of Production: Under monopolistic competition, the factors of production as well as goods and services are not perfectly mobile.
+This is the same condition as prevailing under perfect competition.

+- 4. Restricted Mobility of Factors of Production: Under monopolistic competition, the factors of production as well as goods and services are not perfectly mobile.
 This is because if a firm/producer is willing to move its factors of production or goods and services, it has to pay heavy transportation cost.
 This leads to difference in the prices of products. - 5.
 Price Policy: Similar to monopoly, average and marginal revenue curves of an organization also slope downward in case of monopolistic competition.
 This implies that a firm can sell more only if the prices are low of those products.
 On the other hand, under monopolistic competition, if the prices of products are higher, then the buyers would switch to other sellers due to close substitutability of products. - 6.
 Selling cost: Each and every firm tries to promote their product by spending on advertisements and publicity.
 The purpose of this cost is to maximise their profits.

-7.3.1 Nature of Demand and Cost Curves Under Monopolistic Competition price of their product, then buyer will stop buying their product and shift to another firm who has not changed his price.
+11.8.1 Nature of Demand and Cost Curves Under Monopolistic Competition

+Under monopolistic competition due to product differentiation, a firm faces a downward sloping demand curve.
+It is highly elastic but not perfectly elastic.
+The reason is that if the firm increases price of their product, then buyer will stop buying their product and shift to another firm who has not changed his price.
 On the other hand, if firm decreases the price of product, then he will attract new buyers.
 Under monopolistic competition, average cost, average variable cost, marginal cost and selling cost are of U-shaped.
 Due to differences in product, supply curve cannot be drawn.
 Fig 13 shows average revenue and marginal revenue curve under monopolistic competition.